torbsd/torbsd.github.io/README-55.txt

 To start it up run the following command as a normal, unprivileged user in an xterm (or at least running X windows):

     $ start-tor-browser

 Follow the dialog boxes to configure Tor Browser.
 Note any relevant output in the xterm window.
-We enourage feedback and patches.
+We encourage feedback and patches.

 Current builds of the Tor browser packages have verbose debugging output turned on to help us diagnose problems.
 If you encounter an